khughezq/post-install-config/README.md

 </p>
 <p>
-7. Then we are going to Configure three different levels of SLA's.
+7. After that we are going to Configure three different levels of SLA's.
 To do this we go to the Admin Panel, Manage, and Add New SLA Plan.
 Sev-A (Grace Period: 1 hour, Schedule: 24/7), Sev-B (Grace Period: 4 hours, Schedule: 24/7), Sev-C (Grace Period: 8 hours, Business Hours).
 </p>

 <p>